 For public companies, the new FASB mandate applies to financial statements for reporting periods after December 15, 2018.
 For private companies, the rules apply to reporting periods following December 15, 2020.

 The implementation date for IASB is January 1, 2020.
 The GASB (Government Accounting Standards Board) standards changes apply to reporting periods that begin after December 15, 2020.

 *Note: It was initially assumed companies would have to provide two years of look-back financials, essentially making compliance required for public companies in 2017.
 However, late in November 2017, FASB issued a proposal to eliminate the look-back requirement.

 FASB has retained a two-part classification for leases – finance and operating.

 All other leases would be considered Operating Type Leases.

 The IASB and GASB have decided to account for all leases more than 12 months as finance type leases.

 Real estate agreements are an obvious form of lease financing for companies.
 Other lease types are included in the mandate, too.
 You must also consider equipment leases, vehicle leases, embedded leases, and master leases of more than 12 months.

-All public and private companies will be required to follow the new standards.
+All public and private companies will be required to follow the new lease accounting standards.
 Those with many leased assets will see the biggest impact.
 Although real estate leases are often the largest line item, companies may have many more equipment, technology, vehicle and other lease contracts.
 If you're in the retail, healthcare, financial services, and telecommunications industries, for example, you probably have relatively large real estate lease expenses.
 These will need to be capitalized.
 But even businesses without leased real estate will need to address the new standards.

 Yes.
 Many companies will view the standards change as an opportunity to review and update leasing practices from stem to stern.